amandamartin-dev/women-led-open-source/README.md

 [Women in Technology](https://github.com/womenintechnology) - We bring together women whose goal is to support each other in developing professional competencies, preparing for leadership roles, building a network of contacts, and increasing visibility in IT.
 [Women in Technology website](https://www.womenintechnology.pl/)

 [Open Source Queens](https://app.daily.dev/squads/opensourcequeens/ay9Tv4cYCMwzSIGvILfxHhqIuetuDIeO1jJ9o80h6hg) -This is a space for women and non-binary individuals to share their experiences in the open source community.
 Whether you're a maintainer, founder, or contributor, we welcome you to join our community!

+## Content

+[Open Source Stories](https://www.opensourcestories.org/) - Podcast - The Open Source Stories project celebrates this expanded view on what is counted and who represents open source by collecting narratives from creators, contributors, and consumers alike.